HAIXIN-ZHANG/crossword-puzzle/README.md

 * Then it is the next player's turn.
 They do the same thing.

 This project was build by HAIXIN-ZHANG.
-# Install Node and npm
+# Install Node and Npm
+* Highly recommends to install VScode.

-* Highly recommends you install Homebrew for installing other packages like Node.js or MongoDB.
+* For MAC os users, highly recommends to install Homebrew for installing other packages like Node.js or MongoDB.

 * To install Homebrew, open your terminal run: